Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "...Arrays can *explode?"* Vemik shot a glance up the hill toward the village Array.

-"Apparently, if something goes wrong enough...but I don’t think it was an accident.
+"Apparently, if something goes wrong enough... but I don’t think it was an accident.
 I think it was something the Big Enemy did.
 We all do.
 So, like I said, they’re all shut down until then.
 Yours too; we pulled the power the first day."

 "So *that’s* why Professor Daniel said it’s off."
 Vemik shivered.

 "But why can’t you stay here?"
 The Singer asked.
 "There’s food for everyone, if you do village-work."

 "It’s more than village-work," Tilly sighed.
 "There’s logistics.
 Think about it.
 We’ve been using Arrays to move everything we need between worlds, right?
 Well, if we can’t use that, we need to use ships.
-And there aren’t enough ships, and ships need crew anyway...we used arrays for a reason.
+And there aren’t enough ships, and ships need crew anyway... we used arrays for a reason.
 We’ll probably go back to them as soon as we safely can.
 But for now… the money just isn’t there.
 The people funding our work here have decided to call us back.
 So… we’re leaving."

 She was promptly the filling in a Ten’Gewek hug sandwich.
 She didn’t mind; musky affection was what cavemonkeys did best.

 And in fact it was what she’d needed.
-Reassurance that they understood, that her friends would miss her...She wasn’t looking forward to going back to the world of pure academia.
+Reassurance that they understood, that her friends would miss her...
+She wasn’t looking forward to going back to the world of pure academia.
 Sure.
 There’d be plenty for her to do there as she presented her findings, defended her work, maybe put it to good use in developing the study of human cultures…

 But her heart was on Akyawentuo now.
 And she didn’t want to leave it behind.